Thread: Everything you need to know

 While most vendors like to keep their cards close to their chest, some — like Nanoleaf, Belkin, Aqara, and Eve Systems — appear to be all-in on the Thread hype train and have already spilled the beans on some upcoming products.

 Eve Systems has announced that it intends to release updates to even more of its existing products to support Thread.
-Since the company has provided updates on a few of its products already, we expect to see refreshed models of older devices like the US Eve Light Switch and the Eve Motion Sensor on the market soon.
+Since the company has provided updates on a few of its products already, we expect to see refreshed models of older devices like the Eve Energy Strip and the Eve Light Strip on the market soon.

 How do I manage or see my Thread network?